Tiv people: Indyer

 The indyer is a heavy wooden instrument carved out of mahogany trunk through some mysterious way; myth has it that a chosen carver turns into a worm to create the large hollow in the cut trunk, leaving only a small opening (like in a medical operation).
 This belief is perhaps due to the fact that the carvers are reluctant to explain the technique employed for such artistic finesse.
 The indyer, believed to be connected with high magico-spiritual potency, is not played for secular purposes except for special occasions as sanctioned by the elders.
 It is used to communicate the death of an important personality in the community or to communicate a serious happening in the community, like a call to war.

 Akya

 It is used together with the agbande (drums) combined with the ageda at festivals to pass a message across to the people for a call for the display of culture.

 Adiguve

 It is an instrument like a violin, used for music and dances in conjunction with Agbande (Agbande) at festivals and dance occasions, sometimes to announce the death of a leader or an elder of the community.
 During this period it is played sorrowfully for the mourning of the dead.
 It is mostly played at funerals.

 Gbande

-Agbande (plural) are a set of crafted wooden musical instruments used to complement agbande at festivals.
-They are particularly large and are played by the young men of the community.
-Special drum beats communicate special messages and music for the festivals to come and during the festivals, for instance, royal occasions such as the coronation and funeral.
+Agbande (plural) are a set of crafted wooden musical instruments at festivals.
+They are particularly large drums and played by the young men of the community.
+Special drum beats communicate special messages and music for upcming festivals and during the festivals, for instance, royal occasions such as the coronation and funeral.